-4. Term of CGC Membership
+4. Term of the Corporate Governance and Sustainable Development Committee Membership

-- 4.1 Each CGC member's term of office is in accordance with his/her term of office in the Board.
-A retiring CGC member is eligible for re-election - 4.2 In case the seat of CGC is vacated by other reasons other than term completion as stipulated in No. 4.1, namely upon death, vacating directorship in the Board, resignation, or removal by a resolution of the Board, the Board shall appoint a qualified director to replace the vacant position within ninety (90) days from the date of incomplete composition of the CGC.

-The CGC member who wishes to resign before the term completion should inform the Board in advance.
+- 4.1 Each Corporate Governance and Sustainable Development Committee member's term of office is in accordance with his/her term of office in the Board.
+A retiring Corporate Governance and Sustainable Development Committee member is eligible for re-election. - 4.2 In case that the seat of the Corporate Governance and Sustainable Development Committee is vacated with other reasons besides term completion as stipulated in No. 4.1; upon death, vacating directorship position in the Board, resignation, or removal by a resolution of the Board; the Board shall appoint a qualified director to replace the vacant position within ninety (90) days from the date of incomplete composition of the Corporate Governance and Sustainable Development Committee.
+Please note that any Corporate Governance and Sustainable Development Committee member who wishes to resign before completion of the term should inform the Board of Directors in advance.

-5. Meeting of the CGC
+5. Meeting Arrangement

-- 5.1 The CGC meeting requires the attendance of not less than half of the total CGC members to constitute a quorum.
-If the CGC Chairman does not attend the meeting or cannot perform his/her duty, the attending CGC members shall elect one of the present members as Chairman of the meeting. - 5.2 In casting votes, each CGC member shall have one vote.
-A decision by the CGC meeting requires the majority of votes.
+- 5.1 The Corporate Governance and Sustainable Development Committee meeting requires the attendance of not less than half of the total Corporate Governance and Sustainable Development Committee members to constitute a quorum.
+If the Corporate Governance and Sustainable Development Committee Chairman does not attend the meeting or cannot perform his/her duty, the Corporate Governance and Sustainable Development Committee members who attend the meeting shall elect one of themselves to be the chairman of the meeting. - 5.2 In casting votes, each Corporate Governance and Sustainable Development Committee member shall have one vote.
+A decision by the Corporate Governance and Sustainable Development Committee meeting requires the majority of votes.
 A member who has a vested interest in any matter shall not be entitled to vote on such matter.
-In case of a tie vote, the CGC Chairman of the meeting shall have a casting vote. - 5.3 A meeting of the CGC shall be held at least two (2) times a year.
+In the case of a voting tie, the Corporate Governance and Sustainable Development Committee Chairman of the meeting shall have a casting vote. - 5.3 The meeting of the Corporate Governance and Sustainable Development Committee shall be held at least two (2) times a year